jnovembre/BSD-QBio7/README.md

-# BSD-QBio6
+# BSD-QBio7

-Repository for the sixth edition of the University of Chicago's *BSD Quantitative Biology Bootcamp*
+Repository for the seventh edition of the University of Chicago's *BSD Quantitative Biology Bootcamp*

 ## Instructors